Welcome to the Egypt Fire Association

-The Egypt Fire Association is made up of approximately 65 volunteer members who reside and/or work in our area of responsibility.
+The Egypt Fire Association is made up of approximately 40+ volunteer members who reside and/or work in our area of responsibility.
 We provide both Fire Protection, Rescue and EMS 1st Response services within our response area.
-This response area covers approximately 20 square miles of the Southeast corner of the Town of Perinton with a population of approximately 10,000 residents.
-We respond to an average of 325 alarms per year.
+This response area covers approximately 20 square miles in the Southeast corner of the Town of Perinton with a population of approximately 10,000 residents.
+We respond to an average of 340 alarms per year.

 We are governed by a group of 12 Trustees who are voted from the current active membership of the department.
 The day to day activities are divided between the firematic (Line) side of the department and the business (Civil) side of the association.
 The Line Officers include the Chief, Assistant Chief, Deputy Chief, 2 Captains and 4 Lieutenants.
-The Civil Officers include the President, Vice President, Treasurer, Secretary and Financial Secretary.
-All of these positions are filled by active members of the association.
+The Civil Officers include the President, Vice President, Treasurer, and Secretary.

 26 residents met on December 14, 1945 at the Egypt School House on Palmyra Road to organize and form the Egypt Fire Association.
 In January 1946, Marty Hoyt was elected the first Chief and Amos Rush was elected as the Association's first President.
 Also in January 1946, a Ford Pumper (P-44) was purchased from the U.S. Government and a plot of land was purchased for the construction of the first fire station.
 The Egypt Fire Association was incorporated in February 1947 as an association, all members of the department are all equal owners of the organization.
 In 1951 the Egypt Fire Protection District was formed that designated our response area in the Southeast corner of the Town of Perinton.